Editors of this journal work on a purely voluntary basis without remuneration in line with the not-for-profit philosophy of the EGU.

 Jean Dumoulin

-Université Gustave Eiffel Department Components & Systems (COSYS)
+Université Gustave Eiffel Laboratory Components and Systems (COSYS)

 France